The Images Raise the Questions That Power the Stories

-Dana Diehl’s collection of short stories, Our Dreams Might Align, will be published by Splice on April 16 and is available for pre-order now.
-On Monday, Dana spoke to Daniel Davis Wood about her influences and inspirations, about the role that science plays in her stories and the way she puts together her sentences.
+Dana Diehl’s collection of short stories, Our Dreams Might Align, is published by Splice and available to order now.
+Yesterday, Daniel Davis Wood spoke to Dana about her influences and inspirations, about the role that science plays in her stories and the way she puts together her sentences.
 Here, the discussion continues with a focus on the stories in Our Dreams Might Align and the form of the collection as a whole.

 It seems like there are two kinds of stories in Our Dreams Might Align.
 A lot of them are short pieces that range from surrealism to magical realism to outright fantasy.
 Then there are a handful of longer pieces that operate more in the mode of realism even though they don’t always deal with down-to-earth themes.
 Despite this, the collection has an overarching unity to it, thematically and structurally.
 That’s something I want to come to in a moment, but for now I’d like to ask you about each of those two kinds of stories.

 The depth of your shorter stories is often quite startling, especially since some of them are only a couple of pages long.
 By this I mean that instead of starting with a narrative premise and elaborating on it or complicating it in dramatic ways, you tend to leave it uncomplicated and then meditate on it, delve into its emotional implications while keeping the narrative action pretty spartan.
 It’s almost as if you inhabit the skin of a character in a given situation without pushing them to do things for the sake of storytelling, without forcing them to change their circumstances or engage in a sequence of events that might feel forced.